 - Identify your target audience and current audience

-Of course, you already have some idea of your target audience, but it may be more vague or expansive than is effective for digital marketing.
+Of course, you already know your target audience, but it may be more vague or expansive than is practical for digital marketing.
 After all, you don’t want to close doors to potential consumer audiences, no matter how improbable!
-But trying to pursue all consumers audiences will leave you feeling exhausted, frustrated, and overextended.
+But trying to pursue all consumers’ audiences will leave you feeling exhausted, frustrated, and overextended.
 The appeal of digital marketing is the unfettered access to nearly unlimited consumers—for you and every other business.
-To get competitive and efficient, you must be cognizant of your specific target audience and how to focus your existing business objectives for that target.
-Additionally, your current audience may not actually match your target audience—you could be trying to expand to new target audiences, or your current marketing could be missing the mark.
+To be competitive and efficient, you must be mindful of your target audience and how to focus your existing business objectives on that target.
+Additionally, your current audience may not match your target audience—you could be trying to expand to new target audiences, or your current marketing could be missing the mark.
 Before we can improve this, we have to identify it.

 - Specify unique demographic information about your target audience.

-This means ages, locations, incomes, preferences between mobile or desktop platforms—and that’s just the tip of the iceberg.
-This is how we begin using data analytics to your advantage.
-The more you understand about the demographics of your target audience, the more you can begin to comprehend their behavior and trends.
+This means ages, locations, incomes, and preferences between mobile or desktop platforms—just the tip of the iceberg.
+This is how we begin using data analytics to our advantage.
+The more you understand the demographics of your target audience, the more you can start to comprehend their behavior and trends.
 And most importantly, the more you can cut to the front of the line in online visibility for your target audience (we’re looking at you, SEO!) without over-expending your energy trying to be the most visible for consumers unconnected to your service or product.

-- Help clarify and define business objectives, especially
+- Help clarify and define business objectives significantly.

-If it’s not broken we won’t need to fix it!
-There may be a lot of useful marketing tactics you are already employing, and instead the strategy can focus on how to add to those tactics, or expand them, or make them faster and more efficient.
-However, you may not be able to tell which tactics are working and which are not depending on your existing data analytics capabilities.
-A good digital marketing strategist should take inventory of what you are currently doing, what content and media you currently have and use, how much you spend to do this, and what the returns are, before suggesting any big plans.
+If it’s not broken, we won’t need to fix it!
+There may be a lot of helpful marketing tactics you are already employing, and instead, the strategy can focus on how to add to those tactics, expand them, or make them faster and more efficient.
+However, you may be unable to tell which tactics are working and which are not depending on your existing data analytics capabilities.
+An excellent digital marketing strategist should take inventory of what you are currently doing, what content and media you now have and use, how much you spend to do this, and what the returns are before suggesting any big plans.

 - Create a list of the most effective digital tools you’ll need

-Let’s say it louder for those in the back—research is rigorous if it is comprehensive, exact, and collected and analyzed using objective techniques!
-Digital marketing strategies aren’t useful if you can’t measure results and evaluate success for yourself.
+Let’s say it louder for those in the back—research is rigorous if it is comprehensive, exact, collected, and analyzed using objective techniques!
+Digital marketing strategies aren’t helpful if you can’t measure results and evaluate success for yourself.
 Excellent digital marketing strategies include reporting, reporting, and more reporting of your desired online marketing tactics and their effects on your target audience.
-As you can see, we are synthesizing all the data we’ve been collecting in the previous steps and are now mining those data for patterns.
+As you can see, we are synthesizing all the data we’ve collected in the previous steps and mining those data for patterns.
 This is how your business benefits from the digital world of endless data at your fingertips.

 - Build a specific plan of action using everything from steps 1-6!

 At this point, this might feel like overkill, but we mean it.
-We’re talking budgets outlining how much your new and improved digital toolkit and tactics are going to cost, actionable items to put a big-picture strategy into bite-size pieces, and expectations of each actionable item to compare to their performance analytics.
+We’re talking budgets outlining how much your new and improved digital toolkit and tactics will cost, actionable items to put a big-picture strategy into bite-size pieces, and expectations of each actionable item to compare to their performance analytics.
 This is the “how” of how you achieve your digital business strategy.

-If anyone tries to offer you grandiose, ambiguous goals as your “digital marketing strategy,” but they don’t follow it up with concrete action items and metrics, walk away.
-If anyone tries to saddle you with a fancy online battle-plan without taking the time to understand and delineate your business objectives clearly, walk away.
-A good digital marketing strategy should feel intuitive to most business owners, similar to what you’ve been doing in other facets of your business, just tailored to the new world of Big Data and your online presence.
-There’s nothing wrong with hiring a translator to bridge the divide between what you want and the digital marketing world, just make sure they speak your language as fluently as they speak digital marketing!
+If anyone tries to offer you superb, ambiguous goals as your “digital marketing strategy,” but they don’t follow it up with concrete action items and metrics, walk away.
+If anyone tries to saddle you with a fancy online battle plan without taking the time to understand and delineate your business objectives clearly, walk away.
+An excellent digital marketing strategy should feel intuitive to most business owners, similar to what you’ve been doing in other facets of your business, just tailored to the new world of Big Data and your online presence.
+There’s nothing wrong with hiring a translator to bridge the divide between what you want and the digital marketing world; make sure they speak your language as fluently as they speak digital marketing!